RinseV/albert-heijn-wrapper/README.md

 ### Example usage
 #### Products
-Let's say I want to find the names of the products called "Brood" but the products have to be gluten free, vegan and of the brand "AH Vrij van" and I want to sort on ascending price:
+Let's say I want to find the names of the products called "Brood" but the products have to be gluten free, vegan and of the brand "AH Glutenvrij" and I want to sort on ascending price:
 ```javascript
 import {
   AH,